ismailsalim/campus-cafe-collect/README.md

 *CVC:* 123

-### To retrieve order confirmation:
-Enter any valid email address
+Enter any valid email address to retrieve order confirmation.

 ## To run the frontend locally:
 Enter the following commands in the terminal